 Figure 3 Application of iPMSEL 3 (3D display)

 We have successfully demonstrated a Static-iPMSEL device which emits static arbitrary beam patterns.
 As shown in Fig. 4, it can emit designated arbitrary beam patterns from a needle-size chip.
 Even though the beam pattern is static, the potential applications of this technology include 3D measurement and indication such as head-up display.
-As an example of 3D measurement, we can measure a 3D shape by projecting periodic beam patterns such as stripes or mesh patterns onto the object, then taking pictures, and calculating the position from the distortion of the projecting beam patterns (see Fig. 5, left).
+As an example of 3D measurement, we can measure a 3D shape by projecting beam patterns such as multi dot, fringe, and mesh patterns onto the object, then taking pictures, and calculating the position from the distortion of the projecting beam patterns (see Fig. 5, left).
 If the light source is miniaturized into a needle-size chip, a portable 3D measurement system can also be possible (see Fig. 5, right).
-Three-dimensional measurement systems are in high demand for facial recognition and 3D modeling in mobile phones.
+We also demonstrated large-scale multi-dot beam patterns of more than 10,000 points which is useful to 3D measurement (see Fig. 6).
+3D measurement systems are in high demand for facial recognition and 3D modeling in mobile phones.
 We therefore believe that Static-iPMSEL can be used for these purposes.

 In addition to developing the Static-iPMSEL and Arrayed-iPMSEL devices, in which static beam patterns are projected or switched, we are also developing a Dynamic-iPMSEL device, in which arbitrary beam patterns are emitted and controlled dynamically from a chip.